DaRandomCube/SM64LinuxLauncher-Legacy/README.md

 3. Run this command just in case `chmod +x setup.py && ./setup.py`.

-4. Run the setup.sh file by double-clicking it or running `./setup.py`, the SM64LL directory will be in your `home/username` folder.
+4. Run the setup.sh file by double-clicking it or running `python3 setup.py` in your terminal.
+Enter your password, and the script will install depedencies for both SM64LL and SM64 PC Port, and finall place the SM64LinuxLauncher directory in your `home/username` folder.

 5. Open the directory in the terminal or file explorer, if you open it in terminal run `python3 launcher.py`.
 If you run it from your file explorer, just double-click it.